 Clutch is when a player outnumbered in a match takes down the opposing players one by one and wins the round.

-Ganking is a gaming slang most commonly uses in MMORPGs; it refers to the act of multiple players teaming up and taking on one or more players to eliminate them.
+Ganking is a gaming slang most commonly used in MMORPGs; it refers to the act of multiple players teaming up and taking on one or more players to eliminate them.

-We hope that was an interesting read.
-With these 25 gaming slangs/terms, we put this list to an end; make sure to let us know which gaming slang among these is your favorite and most commonly used.
+We hope that was an interesting read for all the newbie gamers out there trying to get a hang of the well-established gaming slang.
+With these 35 gaming slang/terms, we put this list to an end; make sure to let us know which gaming slang among these is your favorite and most commonly used.